visgl/deck.gl/docs/layers/base-layer.md

 - Default: `false`

-Whether layer responds to mouse pointer picking events.
+Whether the layer responds to mouse pointer picking events.

 ##### `onHover` (Function, optional)

 This callback will be called when the mouse hovers over the deck.gl viewport.
-The callback will be called for the layer that has been picked and the feature that user's mouse is hovered on will be reported to the caller of onHover through a single parameter `info`.
+The callback will be called for the layer that has been picked and the data object that user's mouse is hovered on will be reported to the caller of onHover through a single parameter `info`.
 This `info` object contains a variety of fields describing the mouse or touch event and what was hovered.

+If index is -1, no feature is matched for this layer.

 **Requires `pickable` to be true.**